 Only in sharing life together as a family can we begin to experience what it means to truly love, forgive, share, and give.
 It provides the opportunity for the fruit of the Spirit to be nourished, to be encouraged, and to grow.
 Community gets to see the presence of the Gospel lived out in the daily rhythms of life.
 Jesus told us that the world will know we are His followers by the way we love each other.
 As we live life together in biblical community, we are giving the world a front row seat to what this kind of love looks like.

 Going as missionaries is what Jesus said we were to do; this is His mission for His church.
 To that end, we are sent out as missionaries into our communities to proclaim the Good News and demonstrate our love for Jesus and others.
 Here is where we learn the context, the needs, the broken parts of our communities and where we can be a part of their redemption and restoration.
 As we gather as smaller groups of people, we are better able to equip and prepare one another for the specific missional vocation that each of us has been called to.

-To help us grow into the ways of Jesus and help each other be obedient to Him in all of life, we meet in DNA groups within each missional community.
-Simply, DNA groups are two to four people of the same gender from the same missional community who meet regularly/weekly to disciple one another through scripture, accountability and prayer.
+To help us grow into the ways of Jesus and help each other to obediently follow Him in all of life, we meet in DNA groups.
+Simply, DNA groups are two to four people of the same gender, often times from the same Missional Community, who meet regularly/weekly to disciple one another through scripture, accountability and prayer.

-While DNA groups are only one component, they, like the other components (Growing as a family, Gathering as a community), cannot exist on their own, any more than the disciples could make disciples without Jesus, without the Spirit, without others.
+While DNA groups are only one component of our effort to make disciples, they, like the other components (Growing as a family, Gathering as a community), cannot exist on their own, any more than the disciples could make disciples without Jesus, without the Spirit, without others.
 Discipleship is invitational, it is communal, it is missional.
 Like MCs, DNA groups make disciples who make disciples, so you could say that the “DNA” of our DNA is multiplication.